An image of factors to consider when personalizing your sales cadence

 The outbound sales cadence can be completely formal (if you’re dealing primarily with high-level executives) or somewhat informal (if you’re selling to mid-level staff or B2C buyers).

-One thing you should watch out for is that personalizations should never overlap across personas, even if they have something in common.
+Keep personalizations distinct for each persona, even when personas share common characteristics.
 This is because some prospects may prefer being reached through one channel and receiving follow-ups through another.
 For example, cold calling and leaving a voicemail, then sending a follow-up email.

 It seems like an obvious part of ‘personalizing’ the experience.
 But it’s easy to get details mixed up when there are multiple similarities across a broad audience.